ssd-tutorials/static-urls/README.md

-# static-urls
+# Static looking urls for dynamic website
-Exercise files for the course Static looking urls for dynamic website
+Exercise files for the course **Static looking urls for dynamic website**